sebastianGehrmann/phenotyping/README.md

 In the following sections, we assume that annotations.csv is extended by an additional column named "text" that contains the discharge summary.

+If you want to use the same word-embeddings we use, please download them here: https://drive.google.com/open?id=1v_89KD993yXhYhsQQNZiwwFoy3aUD9Oq

 ## Code

 Here is how to run the code for baselines and deep learning components.